1875 Victorian football season: Season

 As had been the case for several years, Carlton and Melbourne were considered the dominant clubs in the city, so the premier club was decided based entirely on the head-to-head record between the clubs.
 In their four meetings, Carlton won three and Melbourne won one, so Carlton was recognised as the premier club for the season.

 A Challenge Cup played as a double round-robin amongst the second twenties (reserves teams) of the senior clubs was staged during the season.
 The Cup was won by Carlton Imperial, after it defeated 1–0 in the final on 9 October.

 Senior records

-The below table shows the results for senior clubs during the 1875 season across all matches, including senior, junior and odds matches.
+The table shows the results for senior clubs during the 1875 season across all matches, including senior, junior and odds matches.

 Clubs are listed in the order in which they were ranked in The Australasian newspaper.
 Other than announcing the top three place-getters, there was no formal process by which the clubs were ranked, so the below order should be considered indicative only (particularly because the fixturing of matches was not standardised).